 Unless --inplace is specified, the upgrade process first creates a backup copy of the repository, in REPOSITORY.before-upgrade-DATETIME, using hardlinks.
+This requires that the repository and its parent directory reside on same filesystem so the hardlink copy can work.
 This takes longer than in place upgrades, but is much safer and gives progress information (as opposed to cp -al).
 Once you are satisfied with the conversion, you can safely destroy the backup copy.